Lake Levico holidays

 A stroll to Selva Castle

-This easy walk takes just over an hour in total.
-From Levico’s centre, walk away from the lake towards the Selva part of town.
-After a mellow incline, you’ll reach the remains of Selva Castle, which dates all the way back to the eighth century.
-From up here, you’ll have a fab view over Levico’s rooftops and the mountains beyond.
+This easy walk takes just over an hour.
+From the centre of Levico, walk away from the lake towards Selva.
+After a slight incline, you'll reach the remains of Selva Castle, which dates all the way back to the eighth century.
+From up here, you'll have a good view over Levico's rooftops and the mountains beyond.

 A lakeside loop